Tag

 A Temperature-Controlled Water Bottle .jpg

 To make a temperature-controlled water bottle, you will need a few materials, such as a water bottle, a thermometer, a heating element, and a cooling element.
 Start by inserting the thermometer into the water bottle to get an accurate reading of the temperature.
 Next, attach the heating and cooling elements to the water bottle.
 The heating element will raise the temperature of the water, while the cooling element will lower it.
 Connect both elements to a control system that will regulate the temperature of the water.
-This is a great learning project that combines science and design, giving students a tangible product to explore.

 10. A Noise-Canceling Earplug for Studying